-TFSA is constantly looking for opportunities to grow its network of business support organisation partners in the SACU+M countries.
-Events such as AGOA’s workshop are ideal platforms to meet new partners and to increase its reach to exporting and near export ready companies.
+TFSA is continuously looking for opportunities to grow its network of business support organisation partners in the SACU+M countries.
+Events such as this AGOA workshop are ideal platforms to meet new partners and to increase its reach to exporting and near export ready companies.
 Discussions during the February workshop included supporting and funding of activities by government agencies, private sector organisations and international agencies that are involved in small to medium enterprise business development, natural resource management and Botswana export development.

-Support and services offered by TFSA already have a lot of synergies with AGOA’s work in the region:
+Support and services offered by TFSA already have a lot of synergies with the USAID Trade Hub’s AGOA-related work in the region, and themes identified in Botswana’s AGOA Response Strategy:

 - Tools and resources available on the TFSA Trade and Information Hub and the School of Export minimise costs for exporters and near export ready firms by improving information flow from the TFSA platforms to the private sector.